 October 20th is Coroico’s foundation day and there is typically a cultural festival with typical foods, music, dancing and lots of drinking into the early morning.

 The Yungas has a very warm climate.
 Coroico’s elevation makes the climate ideal and moderate throughout the year.
 Temperatures vary between 20C and 8C between September and December, between 21C and 12C between December and March (the hot rainy season), between 20C and 7C from March to June, and between 20C and 5C from June to September (the cooler dry season).
-Click here to see the weather in Coroico today and for the next 15 days.
 Click here to see more about the climate in Bolivia.

 1. The electricity in Coroico is 220V.